Social and Mobile Apps: The Escalating Cost of Non-Compliance

 The simple starting point is for firms to ask themselves these questions:

-How frequently and systemically are you monitoring for use of prohibited networks?
+3. How frequently and systemically are you monitoring for use of prohibited messaging platforms?

-Many firms have defined processes to periodically inspect for the use of prohibited tools (e.g., looking for breadcrumbs indicating that a specific platform like Discord is being used), but practices remain ad-hoc and semi-automated.
-Every firm should have front-line policies to look for outside business activities (OBA) or other potential conflicts of interest that are likely happening on dark-corner platforms.
+Manual or ad-hoc inspections aren't enough.
+Every firm should be proactively monitoring for digital breadcrumbs indicating use of unapproved platforms like Discord or Telegram.
+Look for outside business activities (OBA) or other potential conflicts of interest that are likely happening on dark-corner platforms.
 The adage holds that those with intent on wrongdoing will go where they believe they can avoid detection (just ask my teenagers).

-When was the last time you updated your acceptable use and retention policies?
+4. When was the last time you updated your retention and acceptable use policies?

 How Smarsh can help